 Oprah Gail Winfrey is an American entrepreneur, TV show host, actress, producer, and philanthropist.
-She's the chairman of Harpo, Inc., and is one of a handful of women who are self made billionaires.
-She is the only female African American billionaire with an estimated net worth of $3.1 billion as of March 2016.
+She has served as the Chairman of her cable network, OWN: Oprah Winfrey Network, taking on the role of Chief Executive Officer in July 2011.
+Ms. Winfrey is the only female Black American billionaire with an estimated net worth of $2.6 billion as of August 2021.

 The Oprah Winfrey Show was the highest-rated TV talk show in history, seen in 110 countries and was internationally syndicated from 1986 to 2011.
 The series finale of The Oprah Winfrey Show aired on May 25, 2011.

 Ms. Winfrey bought a 10% stake in WW International, Inc., formerly Weight Watchers International, Inc., for a reported $34 million.
 She also became its spokesperson and joined its board of directors.

 In April 2000, Oprah and Hearst Magazines introduced O, The Oprah Magazine, a monthly magazine that has become one of today's leading women's lifestyle publications.
 It is credited as being the most successful magazine launch in recent history and currently has an audience of more than two million readers each month.